What Is Childhood Asthma?

 - Wash your hands.

-- Place the medicine in the nebulizer.
+- Put the medicine in the nebulizer.

 - Connect the tubes from the compressor to the base.

-- Attach the mouthpiece.
+- Attach the mouthpiece or mask.

 - Turn the nebulizer off when the medicine is gone.

 - Have your child cough to clear out any mucus.

 There are guidelines for managing asthma in children up to age 4.
 This includes the use of quick-relief medications (like albuterol) for off-and-on symptoms.
 A low dose of an inhaled steroid, cromolyn, or montelukast (Singulair) is the next step up.
 After age 4, the focus shifts from symptom control to disease management.
 If your child’s asthma is under control for at least 3 months, their doctor may lower their treatment.